Schrausser/Velho-s-Cosmographia-tables/README.md

 # Velho's Cosmographia tables
 *Cosmographia* (Velho, 1568), presented with elaborated and recalculated tables as well as corresponding images of the solar system.

 Translation of the text in the illustration (Velho, 1568, fol.
-10) depicting Velho's geocentric model.
+10) depicting Velho's geocentric model (c.f.
+Domosh et al., 2020, p.
+28).
 ~~~
 portugues	FIGURA DOS CORPOS CELESTES
 english		Picture of the celestial bodies.